amoradi/amoradi.github.io/resume.md

 - Develop web components in Adobe AEM
 - Take lead role in website production offering client-side expertise from the outset.
 - Monitor live content.
-- Actively share knowledge with fellow coders, encourage best practice in the department, and support/encourage other developers.
+- Actively share knowledge with fellow coders, encourage best practices in the department, and support/encourage other developers.
-- Worked with brands such as Abbott, Chevrolet, Keller Graduate School, and DeVry University.
+- Worked with brands such as Abbott, Chevrolet, Keller Graduate School, and Mohegan Sun.
+- Implement click tracking analytics
+- Maintain code modularity with TerrificJS

 #### Front-End Web Developer / Web Designer at Visual Application, Inc.
 Richardson, TX — Sept.
 2012 - Jan.
 2015